Rahul-Ranjan-Singh/Rahul-Ranjan-Singh/README.md

 <div align="center">
-  A techie who has developed intrests in Android and Web
+  A techie who has developed interests in Android and Web

   ## Tech & Tools Preference